maxjcohen/ozechallenge_benchmark/README.md

 Register if haven't done so yet and login to the challenge [here](https://challengedata.ens.fr/login/?next=/participants/challenges/28/).
 From there, you have two options to download the dataset:

 - log in to the [challenge page](https://challengedata.ens.fr/login/?next=/participants/challenges/28) and download the dataset manually.
-Place the `.csv` files in the root of the repo.
+Place the `.csv` files to `project_root/datasets` folder.
-- download the dataset automaticly using you credentials, see [Download using credentials](#download-using-credentials-optional).
+- download the dataset automaticaly using your credentials, see [Download using credentials](#download-using-credentials-optional).

 #### Download using credentials (optional)